In this article:

 Dancing is a great exercise to increase stamina and de-stress, and you can do it in the comfort of your own home!

 Vinyasa yoga, which literally translates to linking breath with movement, is also an excellent stamina builder.
 Do 30-minute to 90-minute practices, 2–6 days per week, to gain maximum benefit.

 Lifestyle Tips to Help Boost Stamina

 Aside from doing the proper exercises, the following also need to be considered when building stamina:

 Furthermore, when you concentrate on your breath and body connection, your mind has no choice but to be present where the body is.
-This mind-body connection encourages the practice of being present, which enhances focus, mental clarity, and reduces stress.

 - No Wi-Fi or TV 1 hour before sleep.